Epistimio/orion/docs/src/install/gettingstarted.rst

 Algorithms
 ==========

-Similarly to search spaces, Oríon supports multiple algorithms out of the box: :ref:`random-search`, :ref:`ASHA`, :ref:`tpe-algorithm`, and :ref:`hyperband-algorithm`.
-Each one is fully configurable through the configuration file.
-The samples of hyperparameter are based on the previous trials.
+Oríon supports the latest established hyperparameter algorithms out of the box such as :ref:`random-search`, :ref:`ASHA`, :ref:`tpe-algorithm`, and :ref:`hyperband-algorithm`; making it easy to switch between them or create benchmarks.
+Each algorithm is fully configurable through the configuration file.

+You can also bring your own algorithms to Oríon with its plugin system, where you can compare it against other algorithms using the same framework and dataset.
+It also enables you to easily share and publish your algorithm to other members of the community.

 Make sure to checkout `this presentation
 <https://docs.google.com/presentation/d/18g7Q4xRuhMtcVbwmFwDfH7v9gKS252-laOi9HrEQ7a4/present?slide=id.g6ba6d709b9_4_19>`_